 Whereas pent-up demand among Floridians might fizzle out in a week or so at WDW, the same thing in California could overwhelm the reduced-capacity parks for months.
 (Hopefully the Flex Pass has caught on by now, as Disneyland-by-appointment is undoubtedly the future.)
 Walt Disney World operating at 20-30% of normal capacity should be easier, as it’s likely demand will keep the parks well below half full.

-That’s all very different in California.
+Suffice to say, the crowd dynamics are different in California than in Florida.
 Rather than being a once in a lifetime vacation that requires months or years of planning, Disneyland Resort is more akin to the mall or beach for many locals.

 There are far more people within driving distance of Disneyland Resort.
 Hundreds of thousands of locals have pre-paid admission in the form of Annual Passes or deeply-discounted Southern California Resident tickets that were sold in the off-season (but have since had their expirations extended).
-Many of visitors can decide the night before or day-of whether they’re going to the parks.
+Many visitors used to decide the night before or day-of whether they were going to the parks.

 With that said, most tourists to Disneyland Resort are booking off-site hotels, anyway.
 There has been a proliferation of these in the last ~5 years due to expansion to the parks and the Anaheim Convention Center.
-With no events on the horizon, these walking distance hotels already are offering deep discounts for this summer and beyond.
+With no events on the horizon, these walking distance hotels are offering deep discounts for Christmas and beyond.

 Suffice to say, it’ll be considerably easier for Disneyland to open the doors, get up and running, and back on its feet.
 Disneyland Resort lacks the complexity and demographics barriers that will be significant impediments and complicating factors for Walt Disney World.

 However, that’s a double-edged sword.
-Walt Disney World should be able to ease back into operations due to reduced demand, which will allow for a greater degree of learning what works and doesn’t, doing some degree of test and adjust on the fly.
+Walt Disney World has been able to ease back into operations due to reduced demand, which will allow for a greater degree of learning what works and doesn’t, doing test and adjust on the fly.
 Disneyland will need to get things right from day one.

-Do you think Disneyland Resort will reopen in time for the Summer 2020 tourist season?
-If not, what’s your predicted timeframe?
-Halloween or Christmas-time?
+Do you think Disneyland Resort will reopen in time for the Halloween season, or will Christmas be the target reopening?
+What’s your predicted timeframe?
 Are you expecting modified operations once the closure ends?
 Do you agree or disagree with our advice and assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!